How Can Gut Microbes Help Restore Natural Sleep Rhythm?

 Morning sunlight, consistent meal timing, fiber-rich foods, early dinners, reduced screens, stress regulation, hydration, and oral–gut microbiome support.

-Discover Sleepy-Biome™, the melatonin-free microbiome sleep formula built on the SCFA, cortisol and circadian pathways explained here.
+Discover Sleepy-Biome™, the melatonin-free microbiome-based sleep support built on the SCFA, cortisol and circadian pathways explained here.

 1. Why Melatonin Isn’t the Ideal Long-Term Sleep Solution